abeng123-ui/fabelio/readme.md

 - After click SAVE button you will be redirected to Product Detail Page which contains any product information from url before
 - You can display all saved url in All Submitted Links page
 - Scheduler has been applied hourly, so it will updating all submitted link product information from url
-- If you want test scheduler locally, run command "php artisan update-product-scheduler", and data on All Submitted Links will be updated.

 ---------------
 How to test application in Heroku
 ----